eugf/eugene_data606/docs/final_proposal.md

 ### Areas covered: USA

 The dataset is filtered by country code for only the USA subset.
-There should be a larger dataset somewhere for global reach, but I'm not sure if there's a more specific geographical dataset that breaks down regions by state or ZIP code available from the WHO.
+There should be a larger datasets somewhere with global reach, but doesn't seem to be be able to download en masse, have to look for country by country or by Global Health Indicator.
+It doesn't seem to have finer-grained detail like states in the USA, so I may expand this and select several countries instead to augment this dataset.

 # [1.6] TIME SERIES? -Y